stangeorge/learn-go/index.md

 > * Insertion Sort - Sorted List(50000):  53.593µs
 > * Insertion Sort - Reverse Sorted List(50000):  125.701µs

-___
+---

 ### Passing an array of functions as parameter
 Writing the block to record the start and stop times for each algorithm becomes repetitive.
 Instead, we can pass in all our functions and have them timed.
-This is similar to [Passing a function as an argument](#passing-a-function-as-an-argument)  but here we passinf in an array of functions.
+This is similar to [Passing a function as an argument](#passing-a-function-as-an-argument)  but here we pass in an array of functions.
 That way, we can simply add any new sorting algorithm to the array and it will print the timings

     func sortTime(f func([]int), n []int) {
         start := time.Now()